Tawhid: Indivisibility of God's sovereignty

-The Qur'an in verse 21:22 states: "If there were numerous gods instead of one, [the heavens and the earth] would be in a sorry state".
-Later Muslim theologians elaborated on this verse saying that the existence of at least two gods would inevitably arise between them, at one time or another, a conflict of wills.
+The Qur'an in verse 21:22 states, "Had there been within them [i.e., the heavens and earth] gods besides Allāh, they both would have been ruined".
+Later Muslim theologians elaborated on the verse by saying that the existence of at least two gods would inevitably arise between them, at one time or another, a conflict of wills.
 Since two contrary wills could not possibly be realized at the same time, one of them must admit himself powerless in that particular instance.
 On the other hand, a powerless being can not by definition be a god.
 Therefore, the possibility of having more than one god is ruled out.
-For if a God is powerful above another, then this asserts a difference in the particular attributes that are confined to the essence of Godhood, which implies the lesser God must lack in certain necessary attributes deeming this deity as anthropomorphic and snatching away the title of a god from such entity.
+For if a god is powerful above another, that asserts a difference in the particular attributes that are confined to the essence of godhood, which implies the lesser god must lack in certain necessary attributes, which make the deity as anthropomorphic and snatches the title of god away from that entity.